 After Ljungström’s permanent departure Mikael Bojén played a handful of shows under the Anna Själv Tredje name with the help of a couple other local musicians.
 Tussilago Fanfara would be his first and only recorded output for the remainder of his life.
 However, he continued to participate in live local concerts and festivals with other musicians.
 After falling into obscurity for some time, Bojén began performing occasional small morning and evening shows in Göteborg’s central park in the early nineties.
 It was once reported by one attendee that the music Bojén was performing at these shows were very similar to that of Klaus Schulze.

 By the time Tussilago Fanfara was released in 1977, the flame of the progg scene and its counterculture essence had diminished to at least a noticeable degree.
 Unlike other local and more well-known progg bands of the time, Anna Själv Tredje were not political and fell much further from traditional guitar driven progressive rock.
 The end product of Tussilago Fanfara is best summarized as a work of cosmic minimalism.
 The development of the electronic krautrock of Germany was as equally influenced by American minimalism and could be heard through artists mentioned such as Klaus Schulze, Tangerine Dream, and Ash Ra Temple.
 Tussilago Fanfara has a somewhat strong resemblance to Schulze’s albums Irrlicht (1972) and Cyborg (1973), as the duo were more than likely personal fans of the records themselves.
 But differences and similarities between the two artists’ work can be examined beyond the uses of organs.
 Schulze’s cosmic music leaned more classically influenced with fewer drone chords and used large arrays of synthetic effects.
 In contrast, Anna Själv Tredje took a slightly freer approach, with a little bit more a folkier- naturalistic ambience, leading to warmer and somewhat imperfect sound.
 The record has become increasingly harder to find over the years and hopefully be reissued in the near future.
-Currently, on Discogs, their are two copies for sale for $492.55 and $600.00.
-In 1980 their was a reissue through Subliminal Records, however, that press has become equally as difficult and expensive to obtain.
+Currently, on Discogs, there are two copies for sale for $492.55 and $600.00.
+In 1980 there was a reissue through Subliminal Records, however, that press has become equally as difficult and expensive to obtain.
 Silence has already reissued many works from groups of the seventies progg era, but for whatever reason Ljungström has prevented the album from being reissued on any format.
 Overall, Tussilago Fanfara is a little rough around the edges in certain spots, and sometimes can feel slightly underdeveloped.
 However, once it is taken into consideration the groups limited resources and means, what Bojén and Ljungström were able to produce is nothing but impressive.
 Tussilago Fanfara is a hypnotic piece of work that contains some great space jams worthy of any serious fan of the German cosmic sound time and collection.